Who manages Quixote Village?

 - In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Village Life Committee and an opportunity to meet Village residents.

 - Village residents are expected to be clean and sober.
+However, we understand the complexity of alcohol and substance abuse and work with residents on every stage of their recovery.

 How did this all get started?